SEN Information Report (‘Centre Offer’)

 - All teachers will be told about your child’s individual needs through student profiles and will adapt their lessons to meet these.

-- Differentiated teaching in lessons means your child can access the lessons fully
+- Adaptive teaching in lessons means your child can access the lessons fully

 - All of our students follow a curriculum that includes English, Maths, as well as vocational subjects.